TW1STaL1CKY/mretta/readme.md

 ## Mretta

-A Fretta-like minigame framework base built for Meta, built from scratch.
+A Fretta-like minigame framework base for Garry's Mod.
+Built for Metastruct, from scratch.

 ----